Signed in as:

 New bowls tend to be almost uniformly thicker for their size, due to modern forging methods; whereas older bowls can be thick or thin.

-Finally, there are also two main metals used to make Antique bowls: an alloy of Copper and Tin, in an approximate 80/20 split, called Bronze.
+Finally, there are also two metals used to make Antique bowls: an alloy of Copper and Tin, in an approximate 80/20 split, called Bronze.

 In this percentage, it forms a highly resonant alloy, aptly named 'Bell Metal'.
-There is often a 'seven metals' construction claim attributed to Antique bowls, that is being widely spread via the internet.
-It is claimed that these metals were purposely used in construction, to correspond to the planetary astrological signs, to the chakras, etc. This is pure modern marketing, a myth used to add a certain mystique to your purchase.
+It is often claimed today that Antique bowls have been made from a special 'seven metal' construction, something that is being widely spread via the internet.
+It is 'explained' that these metals were purposely used to correspond to the planetary astrological signs, to the chakras, etc, etc. This is pure modern marketing; a myth used to add a false mystique to the bowl and procure your purchase.
+The master bowl makers of old knew that the addition of significant amounts of extra metals to the crucible will form an inefficient alloy, weakening the structural integrity of the bowl (not to mention being highly detrimental to the sound quality).

 Quality, hand hammered modern bowls, made of bronze